AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/installing-cuegui.md

 1. To install the required Python packages, create an isolated Python
     environment:

-    NOTE: Use of a virtual environment is not strictly necessary but is recommended to avoid conflicts with other locally installed Python libraries.
-If you already created a virtual environment in which to install PyCue, skip this step and use PyCue's environment for the following steps.
+    {{% alert title="Note" %}}Use of a virtual environment is not strictly necessary but is recommended to avoid conflicts with other locally installed Python libraries.
+If you already created a virtual environment in which to install PyCue, skip this step and use PyCue's environment for the following steps.{{% /alert %}}

     ```shell
     virtualenv venv